Harnessing The Power of Plants in Natural Insect Repellents

 There is clinical research showing that you can minimize bug bites with the natural repellents present in plant essential oils.

 The oil of lemon eucalyptus appears to be the most effective.
-Studies have shown that products containing lemon eucalyptus were more effective than products with lower concentrations of DEET.
-The Centers for Disease Control and Prevention (CDC) even recommends lemon eucalyptus oil as an alternative to DEET.
+Studies have shown that products containing oil of lemon eucalyptus were more effective than products with lower concentrations of DEET.
+The Centers for Disease Control and Prevention (CDC) even recommends oil of lemon eucalyptus as an alternative to DEET.

 Since all plants produce their own natural pesticides as a chemical defense, our natural, organic insect repellents work because the active ingredients are those plant essential oils known to contain high levels of natural bug deterrents.